adilmajid/obsidian-sidekick/README.md

 - None currently

 ### Shipped
+- [x] Suggested prompts appear in new conversations and user can customize them
 - [x] (bug) Count of indexed notes can exceed total note count if notes are deleted
 - [x] Access past conversations
 - [x] Auto-title past conversations